 There’s actually more than one of these little molecules, and they don’t relegate themselves to the brain.
 They’re scattered throughout the peripheral nervous system and every vital organ we humans possess; they can even be found in muscle and fat cells.

 These endocannabinoids (eCB’s) closely mirror some of the primary active ingredients in hemp, ingredients like CBD and THC.
-Their production has been tied to lower stress, less depression, and better sleep.
+Their production has been tied to lower stress, faster recovery and better sleep.

 How do they accomplish this?
 By reacting with another important part of our physiology: endocannabinoid receptors.